learntocloud/learn-to-cloud/phase2/README.md

 # Phase 2: Programming

-You'll be using code to automate tasks and deploy infrastructure and you even though you don't need to know how to build full applications, Understanding the basics of programming will give you an upper hand.
+You'll be using code to automate tasks and deploy infrastructure in the cloud.
+You don't have to know how to build full applications (that is a software developer/engineer role) but understanding the basics of programming will give you an upper hand.
 In the previous step you would've been introduced to bash scripting, so you should know some concepts by now.

 For this step, I would go with [Python](https://www.python.org/).
 It's a very popular language and there are many quality free resources out there to learn it.
 It's one of the simpler ones to get started with too.
 Also please create a [GitHub](https://github.com/) account NOW if you don't already have one.
 It'll be your code portfolio and you should put as many projects as you'd like on there.